 With so many different ways of preparing it, the finished product is entirely up to you!
 If you’re in the mood for nostalgia, try making butterscotch or toffee and be transported back to your childhood.
 If you fancy something a bit more contemporary, try adding some toasted nuts or seeds to your caramel, pairing it with chocolate, and sprinkling sea salt over the top.
 If you’re making it for a dinner party, try surprising your guests by adding some unusual flavours like cardamom or ginger to a show-stopping caramel dessert.

 How do I make caramel?

-• Use Thermomix® TM31 and TM5 to make a sugar syrup until the temperature reaches 120°C. Transfer the syrup to a saucepan and heat over medium heat, watching carefully and gently swirling the saucepan as soon as the syrup changes colour.
+• For Thermomix® TM31 and TM5,make a sugar syrup until the temperature reaches 120°C. Transfer the syrup to a saucepan and heat over a medium heat, watching carefully and gently swirling the saucepan as soon as the syrup changes colour.
 Test a few drops on a white plate to get to the right shade of amber.

 • Tip for success: if making caramel in a saucepan, use a lid in the beginning until all water evaporates.
 The lid will trap the steam and wash down any sugar crystals from the sides of your saucepan.
 This will keep your caramel clear and fluid.